nuodb/nuodb-helm-charts/incubator/cloudbeaver/README.md

 # Cloudbeaver for NuoDB

 Cloudbeaver is a web based version of DBeaver, a popular universal GUI SQL tool compatible with NuoDB.
-It is probed as a docker container, but has no helm chart.
+It is provided as a docker container, but has no helm chart.

 See these websites for more detail: https://cloudbeaver.io/